BioInfoAPS/BioInfoAPS.github.io/_optionals/01-more_unix.md

 ## Parallelization

-In computer science, parallelization is the execucation of multiple, often similar/repeated tasks concurrently.
+In computer science, parallelization is the execution of multiple, often similar/repeated tasks concurrently.

 Parallelization is important in bioinformatics because of: